Reach out to discuss your project with one of our Micro Molding Experts.

 “From beginning to end, it’s a different process.
-Unfortunately, most try to apply a simple brush stroke of ‘it’s just plastic molding,’” declared Scott Herbert, founder and president of Rapidwerks, a Pleasanton, Calif.-based plastics manufacturer specializing in precision micromolding.
-“However, they soon realize from tool design, to tool fabrication, to material control it is very different and specialized.”
+Unfortunately, most try to apply a simple brush stroke of ‘it’s just plastic molding,’” declared Scott Herbert, founder, and president of Rapidwerks, a Pleasanton, Calif.-based plastics manufacturer specializing in precision micromolding.
+“However, they soon realize from tool design to tool fabrication, to material control it is very different and specialized.”

 Careful thought must be given toward many aspects—some of which are also considerations for macro-level molding projects—but some that are specific to the micro manufacturing realm.
 These considerations include resin selection, component design, equipment and molding processes, tooling construction, measuring equipment, component handling, and packaging.
-Many of these are standard practice in the injection molding industry, but micromolding necessitates specialized solutions to guarantee success and a satisfied OEM customer.
+Many of these are standard practices in the injection molding industry, but micromolding necessitates specialized solutions to guarantee success and a satisfied OEM customer.

 “There are two approaches to micromolding,” said Saint-Gobain’s Johnson. “ The first is to utilize new equipment, which while fundamentally the same as traditional molding equipment, is designed to have finer resolution specifically for micromolding.
 The second approach is to utilize existing equipment, and novel tooling and fixturing, to create finer control over the injection molding and part handling process.”